coustgay/sharknado/README.txt

 Sharknado: Madison Lee and Chris Couste

-Set 10: group member Contributions: our group worked together on all changes theoretically, then committed them through one computer to prevent inconsistency, used other computer for part 2 to make it seem balanced.
+Set 10: Group Member Contributions: our group worked together on all changes theoretically, then committed them through one computer to prevent inconsistency, used other computer for part 2 to make it seem balanced.

+AI improvements:
+alpha/beta pruning, better heuristic scoring for